 The Maya city of Chichen Itza, famous for its pyramid ruins, is both a UNESCO world heritage site and one of the New Seven Wonders of the World.
 The ancient city dates back to the 5th century, though its most impressive structures were built later in the 9th through 12th centuries and are a mix of Maya, Toltec, and Puuc styles.
-El Castillo (aka the Temple of Kukulkan) is the best known pyramid, designed according to the astronomical calendar so that during the equinoxes, the sunlight creates a vision of a feathered snake climbing down its sides.
-Travelers here will also find the Mesoamerican ball court, with its unique audio qualities and intricate carved rings.
+El Castillo (aka the Temple of Kukulkan) is the best-known pyramid, designed according to the astronomical calendar so that during the equinoxes, the sunlight creates a vision of a feathered snake climbing down its sides.
+Travelers here will also find the Mesoamerican ball court, with its unique audio qualities and intricately carved rings.
 Several other impressive structures and landmarks are here, including the Sacred Cenote, a place of pilgrimage and sacrifice; the tzompantli, where skulls of captured warriors were displayed; and El Caracol, the ancient observatory, among many others.
 There are several tour operators running day trips from Cancun to Chichen Itza, many with stops along the way to cenotes, the Tulum ruins, or Valladolid.
-The absolute best way to visit is by booking a private tour through Go With Jerry; prices are higher than average, but Jerry and his crew are very knowledgeable and your trip is customizable.
-For group tours, try Chichen Itza VIP Tours.

 Cenotes, sometimes written xenotes, are natural pools formed from collapsed limestone with sapphire, turquoise, and emerald waters.
 The entire coast of the Riviera Maya is dotted with cenotes, nearly 7,000 in total.
 Some cenotes are open to the sun and surrounded by tropical trees and hanging vines – great for a swim or snorkel, while others are parts of vast, underground cave and river systems, fun to scuba through on a guided tour.
 Many cenotes are easy to reach on your own by driving or taxiing, like Dos Ojos and Gran Cenote near Tulum or Ik Kil and Suytun near Chichen Itza.
 Access is usually granted for a small entry fee, with life jackets and snorkel masks to rent onsite; Dos Ojos even has flashlights for cavern snorkeling and diving.
 For a more in depth exploration of the underwater cave systems, contact Cancun Scuba Center.